metagenopolis/ASAP_human/README.md

 -   meteor_commands.txt : Meteor2 software commands to perform taxonomy and functional profiling both on gut and oral catalogs

--   merge_gut_oral.R : script containing the commands to merge gut and oral abundance tables

 -   crocodeel_commands.txt : CroCoDeEL software commands to perform cross-contamination analysis on all samples

+-   prepare_ASAPh_fecal_data.R : script containing the commands to prepare data for microbiome analysis, including the quality control of samples, the computation of alpha-diversity indices, the merge of gut and oral abundance tables, the preparation of functional data

+-   MSP_set_ref_oss_gss_status_612_ref_paper_20220622.RData : contains the taxonomic reference of species

--   ASAPh_fecal_paper_fig_github.Rmd : script containing the analysis perform on microbiome data
+-   ASAPh_fecal_paper_fig_github.Rmd : script containing the analysis performed on microbiome data

 -   script_function_ASAPh_paper.R : script containing the functions used for analysis of microbiome data

-### Environment and packages
+### Environment, packages and datasets

 The version R used is 4.4.1

+-   KRT_Menozzi_ASAP_Clinical_Microbiome_March2026_complete.csv : contains the description of the datasets/protocols/softwares used in the study and their sources

 -   renv.lock : contains exact versions of R packages that are used for the study